divyanshu512-gif/Hotel-Booking/README.md

 The accompanying bar graph shows the percentage of reservations that are canceled and those that are not.
 It is obvious that there are still a significant number of reservations that have not been canceled.
+There are still 37% of clients who canceled their reservation, which has a significant impact on the hotels' earnings.